 Assistant Professor of Music

-International engagements have included a tour of England with Opera North of the UK’s production of Kurt Weill’s One Touch of Venus, starring as Venus.
-She reprised this role at the Ravenna Festival in Italy, as well as at Sadler’s Wells Theatre in London.
-She has performed in numerous oratorio, recital and concert engagements throughout New York City.
-She starred as Rosalinda in Opera New York’s Off-Broadway production of Tales from the Manhattan Woods.
-Her recent performances include the roles of Tatiana in Eugene Onegin, and Love Simpson in Carlisle Floyd’s Cold Sassy Tree, coached by the composer himself.
-Her prior teaching positions have included Head of Voice Faculty for the professional Boys and Girls Choir at the historic Grace Church in New York (10th and Broadway), as well as positions at Florida State University, the University of North Florida, and Seminole State College.
+International engagements have included a tour of England with Opera North of the UK's production of Kurt Weill's One Touch of Venus, starring as Venus.
+She reprised this role at the Ravenna Festival in Italy, as well as at Sadler's Wells Theatre in London (West End).
+She has performed in numerous concert engagements throughout New York City, including performances at St. Mary the Virgin, Trinity Lutheran, and Grace Church of New York, as well as Off-Broadway performances with Opera New York.
+In 2012, Dr. Merritt prepared and performed the role of Love Simpson in Carlisle Floyd's Cold Sassy Tree under the direction of the composer himself.

 Prior teaching positions have included Head of Voice Faculty for the professional Boys and Girls Choir at the historic Grace Church in New York (East Village), as well as positions at Florida State University and the University of North Florida.
 Karen currently serves as Asst.
 Professor of Voice at Stetson University, where she joined the faculty in 2016.

 Dr. Merritt's CD Joseph Canteloube: L'arada/Chants de France was released under the Centaur label in 2021.

 - Beyond the Auvergne: A comprehensive guide to L'Arada, an original song cycle by Joseph Canteloube (FSU Publications, 2013)

 - (CD and Digital Audio Release) Joseph Canteloube: L'arada / Chants de France (Centaur, 2021)